The Best Tax Software for US Expats

 TurboTax – millions of Americans who live in the States file with TurboTax, however it’s not a great option for expats because it doesn’t have all of the forms that expats often need.
 While it does have Forms 2555 and 1116, it doesn’t have Form 8833 for example, which is used for claiming tax treaty provisions, and neither does it offer FBAR filing.

 Tax Act is another software option for American expats.
 Similarly to TurboTax, while it offers Forms 2555 and 1116, it doesn’t offer the other forms that expats often need.

-MyExpatTaxes is a recent entry into the tax software market, and is slightly different, in that rather than providing a form for expats to fill in, it asks a series of questions and populates the tax forms based on the answers.
+MyExpatTaxes is a recent entry into the tax software market.
+It is slightly different, in that rather than providing a form for expats to fill in, it asks a series of questions and populates the tax forms based on the answers.

-To achieve this, specialist tax knowledge is essential, including knowledge of different countries’ tax systems and tax treaties, state taxes, in many cases how different types of foreign businesses and investments should be reported (and advice regarding the relative tax efficiencies of different business structures), and the interaction between different countries’ social security systems.
+To achieve this, specialist tax knowledge is essential.
+This includes knowledge of different countries’ tax systems and tax treaties, state taxes, how different types of foreign businesses and investments should be reported (including regarding the relative tax efficiencies of different business structures), and the interaction between different countries’ social security systems.

-For these reasons, expat tax specialist firms often save expat far more money than they cost, as well as a whole load of time and hassle, by providing advice based on experience that a software is unable to.
+For these reasons, expat tax specialist firms often save expats far more money than they cost, as well as a whole load of time and hassle, by giving advice based on experience that a software just cannot provide.